At Home Drills to Increase Your Catching Ability in Football

 Line up about 10 yards away from the quarterback and kneel on the ground.
 Practice catching throws that are not on target, diving to each side.
 Try falling on your side rather than your stomach after you catch the ball, the Football Drills website recommends.

 Use a net or other available material to block balls that are not caught.
 Line up 10 yards away from the net and run toward the area in front of it.
-The Eteamz website recommends that the quarterback deliver three types of passes, forcing the receiver to catch a low pass, a high pass and a pass thrown behind him.
+To help replicate real game throws, have the quarterback deliver three types of passes, forcing the receiver to catch a low pass, a high pass and a pass thrown behind him.

 Form a circle of four players, with a fifth player stand in the middle.
 Each player on the outside starts with a ball.
 The player in the middle is the receiver, Football Drills explains, and starts the drill facing one of the players in the outside of the circle.
 The first player throws the ball to the receiver, who makes the catch and tosses the ball back to the thrower.
 The receiver turns to the right for the next throw.
 Continue catching passes and rotating as fast as possible, and switch directions after making a complete rotation around the circle.